Nordstrom/nifi_terraform_generator/README.md

 ### Execution Steps
 - Step 1 : From an existing nifi cluster, extract the flow.xml.gz from master node located in the folder - `{Nifi HOME}/conf`.
 - Step 2 : Copy the extracted flow.xml to a folder on your machine on which you will be running the project.
-- Step 3 : Create a configuration file and make the configuration entries mentioned under the section 'Terraform file generator config'
+- Step 3 : Create a configuration file and make the configuration entries mentioned under the section **'Terraform file generator config'**
-- Step 4 : As explained in the section 'Project setup', generate the file nifi_terraform_generator-1.1-jar-with-dependencies.jar
+- Step 4 : As explained in the section **'Project setup'**, generate the file nifi_terraform_generator-1.1-jar-with-dependencies.jar
 - Step 5 : Generate terraform scripts using the command ```java -jar nifi_terraform_generator-1.1-jar-with-dependencies.jar <path to the configuration file>```
 The terraform files will get in the configured destination folder